PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

    - If using HPC cluster, ensure you are SSH'd into the cluster and have run `module load apptainer`.
 2. Run the following command to start the docker session: `docker run -it benndrucker/deepks:latest`
 3. A command prompt should appear and look like <code class = "inline-bash-output">(base) //root@hash// [/] ▷ </code>, where `hash` is a hexadecimal of the Docker Container.
 You are now inside the Docker Container at the top-level `/` directory.
 See the steps below to run various programs *from this prompt*.
+4. To update the DeepKS repository (always a good idea), run `cd DeepKS && git pull && cd ..`.

 ## Reuse Docker Container
 1. To reuse the created container (so that any saved state is available), run `docker ps -a`.
 This will show a list of all running and previously-created containers.